 The number of characters listed assumes the use of single-byte characters.

 |Object type||Maximum bytes allowed by ArcGIS|

-ArcGIS does not create databases for SAP HANA but can read database names of up to 127 characters.
+ArcGIS does not create databases for Oracle but can read the maximum database name allowed by Oracle.

 Table, feature class, or view name